 The remainder of this chapter describes basic management and manipulation of independent visual components only.
-For
+For information on the creation and layout of managed form controls, see Chapter 5, Data Binding, and Chapter 6, Layout, respectively.

 Drawing, Hiding, and Showing Components